Daytron/SimpleDialogFX/README.md

 # SimpleDialogFX

-Easy to use lightweigth dialog library for JavaFX applications.
+Easy to use lightweight dialog library for JavaFX applications.

 ### Features
   - Minimal design